-AASB 2014-1 Amendments to Australian Accounting Standards 1 Jul 2014
+AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15

-The Office has not yet determined the application 1 Jan 2015 or the potential impact of the Standard.
-1 Jan 2016
+This Standard gives effect to the consequential amendments to Australian Accounting Standards (including Interpretations) arising from the issuance of AASB 15.
+The Office has not yet determined the application or the potential impact of the Standard.